eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 - **Active** investing is trying to **beat** the market.
 This requires doing **more research** to choose individual assets like company stocks instead of investing in funds.
 It would also need me to stay informed and check on my companies/assets from time to time, let's say at least a few times per year.
-There is also **higher risk**, for example a company going bankrupt and my shares becoming worthless.
+There is also **higher risk**, for example, a company going bankrupt and my shares becoming worthless.

-I could also have chosen to go for a **mix** of both, for example majority passive with a few company stocks I believe in.
+I could also have chosen to go for a **mix** of both, for example, majority passive with a few company stocks I believe in.
 Active investing requires one to be confident in their **mathematical and analytical skills**, or at least work to improve them.
 It is also a greater test of emotion and **discipline**.